jackyzha0/quartz/content/Optimization/Tools/Better Touch Tool.md

 title: Better Touch Tool
 ---

-# Czym jest Better Touch Tool?
+# What is the Better Touch Tool?
-To aplikacja umożliwiająca skonfigurowanie zaawansowanych gestów na trackpadzie.
-Gesty można przypisać do zdefiniowanych akcji lub nawet wykonać skrypty (w tym uruchomienie akcji [[Optimization/Tools/Keyboard Maestro]]).
+This is an application that allows you to set up advanced gestures on your trackpad.
+You can assign gestures to predefined actions or even execute scripts (including running [[Optimization/Tools/Keyboard Maestro]] actions).

-## Jak wykorzystuję Better Touch Tool?
+## How do I use the Better Touch Tool?
-- Do kontroli pozycji okien
+- To control the position of windows
-- Do kontroli muzyki bez konieczności zmiany kontekstu
+- To control music without changing the context
-- Do nawigowania pomiędzy zakładkami w [[Optimization/Tools/SigmaOS]]
+- To navigate between tabs in [[Optimization/Tools/SigmaOS]]
-- Do blokowania komputera
+- To lock your computer
-- Do kontroli głośności
+- To control the volume

-## Źródła
+## Sources
 - https://folivora.ai/